NetApp/beegfs/examples/beegfs_ha_7_2/README.md

 ```
 ansible-playbook -i beegfs_ha_inventory.yml create_inventory_structure.yml
 ```
-- Note that once the inventory files have been created, running the playbook again will only create new files that correspond to additions to the `beegfs_ha_inventory.yml` file (i.e. new resource groups, clients, storage targets), no existing files will be modified.
+- Note that once the inventory files have been created, running the playbook again will only create new files that correspond to additions to the `beegfs_ha_inventory.yml` file (i.e. new resource groups, storage targets), no existing files will be modified.

 Step 4) Review and update the generated files found in `group_vars` directory.
 * The `group_vars` directory contains all group-level variable files.
 Be sure to carefully read the comments in each file.